psyfiend/spool2klipper/README.md

 If the active spool is cleared in Moonraker, this agent will call (if available):
 `_SPOOLMAN_CLEAR_FIELDS`

-The whole process will be called in the terminal (if available):
-`_SPOOLMAN_DONE`
+After all the macros have been called, _SPOOLMAN_DONE will be called, if available `_SPOOLMAN_DONE`

 Add gcode macros to Klipper's config to receive and handle the fields you are interested in.